vmware-tanzu-labs/educates-training-platform/docs/getting-started/training-session.rst

 Accessing workshops via the web portal
 --------------------------------------

-When an attendee visits the web based portal for the training session, they will need to first register.
+When an attendee visits the web based portal for the training session they will be presented with a login page.
+Since they will not have an account, they will need to instead register.
+From the initial login page, click on the link to the registration page.

 .. image:: portal-registration.png